 Arriving later?

-arriving earlier to guarantee more choice, or
+Arriving earlier to give yourselves more choice, or

-booking a Reserved Camping Pitch for guaranteed space
+Booking a Reserved Camping Pitch for guaranteed space

 Noise & infrastructure (event reality!)